JetBrains/intellij-sdk-docs/topics/reference_guide/custom_language_support/websymbols_integration.md

 **Kind**: `symbols`

-Web Symbols representing JavaScript symbols available for resolve of an unqualified JavaScript reference expression.
+Poly Symbols representing JavaScript symbols available for resolve of an unqualified JavaScript reference expression.
-Only dynamically contributed symbols (through [`WebSymbolsQueryConfigurator`](%gh-ic%/platform/webSymbols/src/com/intellij/webSymbols/query/WebSymbolsQueryConfigurator.kt)) have built-in support.
+Only dynamically contributed symbols (through [`PolySymbolQueryConfigurator`](%gh-ic%/platform/polySymbols/src/com/intellij/polySymbols/query/PolySymbolQueryConfigurator.kt)) have built-in support.

-The `WebSymbolsQueryConfigurator.getScope()`'s `element` parameter can be:
+The `PolySymbolQueryConfigurator.getScope()`'s `element` parameter can be:
-- an unqualified `JSReferenceExpression` - Web Symbols should represent possible symbols to which JavaScript reference could resolve.
+- an unqualified `JSReferenceExpression` - Poly Symbols should represent possible symbols to which JavaScript reference could resolve.
 The reference to actual name should not be taken into account when building the scope.

-Dedicated support for `WebSymbol` interface properties:
+Dedicated support for `PolySymbol` interface properties:
 - `type` - if the type is `JSType`, it will be used in JavaScript type evaluator as the type of the symbol
-- `properties[WebSymbol.PROP_KIND]` - the kind of the symbol, one of [`WebSymbolJsKind`](%gh-ic%/platform/webSymbols/src/com/intellij/webSymbols/js/WebSymbolJsKind.kt) enum values.
+- `properties[PolySymbol.PROP_KIND]` - the kind of the symbol, one of [`JsSymbolSymbolKind`](%gh-ic%/platform/polySymbols/src-web/com/intellij/polySymbols/js/JsSymbolSymbolKind.kt) enum values.
 The kind will be used to render the appropriate icon in the code completion popup

   *Integration with unqualified reference resolution is not available in TypeScript code*